zm1990s/dify-docs/en/getting-started/faq/llms-use-faq.md

 ### 18. How to add other embedding models?

-Dify supports using the Xinference embedded model as an Embedding model, simply select the `Embedding` type in the configuration box.
+Dify supports using the listed providers as an Embedding model provider, simply select the `Embedding` type in the configuration box.

+- Azure
+- LocalAI
+- MiniMax
+- OpenAI
+- Replicate
+- XInference

 ### 19. How can I set my own created app as an app template?